When Credit Card Annual Fees Are Charged

 When Annual Fees Are Charged

-So when are annual fees charged?
+So when do you pay the annual fee on a credit card?
 The short answer is it depends on the credit card issuer.

 Some issuers charge the annual fee within the first few weeks of opening the account and then every 12 months afterward.